PPF rates have gradually come down to 7.9%

 The safety it offers and the EEE taxation status (where investments, interest income and maturity amounts are tax-free), it’s no doubt a beautiful product.

-But like any other financial product, even PPF should be relevant for your financial goals. (read about goal based investing to better understand relevancy of different products for different financial goals)
+But like any other financial product, even PPF should be relevant for your financial goals. (read about goal based investing to better understand the relevancy of different products for different financial goals)

 PPF can easily form the bedrock* of a long-term (goal) portfolio’s debt part.
 And retirement is one such long-term goal.
-Though for young people, an intelligent asset allocation would be skewed more towards equity (for growth) than debt (for stability), PPF can still be the stabilizing factor of an equity-heavy portfolio.
+Though for young people, intelligent asset allocation would be skewed more towards equity (for growth) than debt (for stability), PPF can still be the stabilizing factor of an equity-heavy portfolio.

 *PPF’s role may be lesser if you are already investing in EPF or VPF.

-And since we are talking about the recent rate cuts, its also true that no one can be sure that rates will never rise again.
+And since we are talking about the recent rate cuts, it’s also true that no one can be sure that rates will never rise again.
 The possibility of rate falling more in future is no doubt high.
-But when rate cycle turns around, products like PPF will stand to benefit.
+But when the rate cycle turns around, products like PPF will stand to benefit.

 Don’t Compare PPF with Equity.
-Both are Necessary.
+Both are necessary.

 As I said earlier, many people are having doubts about PPF when equity MFs and ELSS schemes are giving good returns.

-Equity has given higher returns than PPF in recent past.
+Equity has given higher returns than PPF in the recent past.
 But does it mean you should be in equity 100%?
 The answer is ‘No’.

 Equity returns are volatile.
 It can give stellar returns one year and bury you underground the very next year.
 Many people make the mistake of assuming that good returns of recent past will continue forever.
 It has never happened.
 It will never happen.
 At times, equity will perform better than debt products like PPF.
 And at times, PPF will do better than equity.
 You can see it for yourself.
-Here is the historical comparison of last 10 years:
+Here is the historical comparison of the last 10 years:

 A product like PPF, which offers guaranteed steady returns – can be a good hedge for fluctuations in the other parts of your portfolio.

 But every goal requires proper asset allocation between equity and debt.
-Its not Equity Vs PPF kind of question.
+It’s not Equity Vs PPF kind of question.
 Rather, its ‘how much equity’ and ‘how much debt’ question (popularly referred to as – deciding the asset allocation).